TPWD District Fisheries Office

 Fishing Regulations

-All species are currently managed with statewide regulations.
+All species are currently managed under statewide regulations.

 Angling Opportunities

-Largemouth bass fishing is rated good to excellent for numbers of fish.
-Smallmouth bass were re-introduced in 1994.
-Anglers have reportedly caught smallmouth bass up to 14 inches, but overall abundance seems to be very low.
-Florida largemouth bass were introduced 1991.
-Redear sunfish are underutilized at Lake Cisco
+Largemouth bass fishing is good to excellent for numbers of fish.
+Florida-strain largemouths were introduced 1991.
+Redear and redbreast sunfish are underutilized at Lake Cisco.

 Species Poor Fair Good Excellent